danielgtaylor/openapi-cli-generator/README.md

 This project can be used to generate CLIs from OpenAPI 3 specs.
 The generated CLIs have the following features:

+- Authentication support for API keys and Auth0.
 - Commands, subcommands, & flag parsing through [Cobra](https://github.com/spf13/cobra)
 - Configuration through [Viper](https://github.com/spf13/viper)
   - JSON, YAML, or TOML config files in `/etc/` and `$HOME`, e.g. `{"verbose": true}` in `~/.my-app/config.json`